codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

 * Track workflow performance by pipelines
   Track workflow performance in the context of the pipelines from which they were submitted.
-  See key performance KPIs for the workflows such as the success rate, execution rate, and the KPIs for the steps across all workflows.
+  See performance KPIs for the workflows such as the success rate, execution rate, and for the steps across all the workflows submitted for the same pipeline.

   {% include image.html
   lightbox="true"